conan-io/docs/howtos/visual_studio_packages.rst

     ``build_type==Release`` Conan will use ``runtime=MD`` automatically.

-You can list the different created package binaries:
+You can list the different created binary packages:

 .. code-block:: bash